vercel/next.js/docs/api-reference/next/image.md

 Defines how the image is positioned within its parent element when using `layout="fill"`.

-This value is passed to the [object-fit CSS property](https://developer.mozilla.org/en-US/docs/Web/CSS/object-position) applied to the image.
+This value is passed to the [object-position CSS property](https://developer.mozilla.org/en-US/docs/Web/CSS/object-position) applied to the image.

 ### onLoadingComplete